 Is Barron Trump Autistic?
-Reddit User Claims To Have ‘Video Evidence’ [Video]
+Reddit User Claims To Have ‘Video Evidence’ [Opinion]

 Is Barron Trump autistic?
 A Reddit user claims to have video evidence of Donald and Melania’s son’s supposed autism, although the “evidence” presented in the video is anecdotal and based on little more than speculation.
-Further, the “evidence” appears to be an old video that has largely been debunked – or at least, forgotten about.
+Further, the “evidence” appears to be an old video that has largely been debunked — or, at least, forgotten about.

-The idea that Barron Trump has autism first started gaining traction in late November 2016, when, according to Snopes, Rosie O’Donnel, herself no fan of Donald Trump, speculated on Twitter that the soon-to-be First Son is autistic.
-In a tweet that has since been deleted, Rosie posted a link to a YouTube video – that has also since been deleted – that purported to have evidence that Barron is autistic.
+The idea that Barron Trump has autism first started gaining traction in late November of 2016, when, according to Snopes, Rosie O’Donnel, herself no fan of Donald Trump, speculated on Twitter that the soon-to-be first son is autistic.
+In a tweet that has since been deleted, Rosie posted a link to a YouTube video — which has also since been deleted — that purported to have evidence that Barron is autistic.

 That accusation did not sit well with Melania Trump, who threatened to sue the maker of the video, according to this Inquisitr report.